fbrandao/hubstaff-qa-challenge/README.md

 ## 📝 License

-This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).